Variant Creutzfeldt-Jakob Disease

-- Early phase (0 to 6 months)— psychiatric symptoms, such as depression, anxiety, withdrawal, memory problems, and difficulty pronouncing words
+- Early phase (0-6 months)—psychiatric symptoms, such as depression, anxiety, withdrawal, memory problems, and difficulty pronouncing words

-- Middle phase—neurologic symptoms predominate, such as abnormal gait, problems with coordination, muscle jerks and stiffness, and impaired speech
+- Middle phase—neurological symptoms predominate, such as abnormal gait, problems with coordination, muscle jerks and stiffness, and impaired speech

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests may include: